modern-influence-of-ancient-warriors

 The Spartan fitness system did not exist in a vacuum.
 It was the physical expression of a radical social contract attributed to the semi-mythical lawgiver Lycurgus.
 The so-called Rhetra (Great Charter) reorganized Spartan society around a single, overriding goal: military supremacy.
 This required the complete subordination of the individual to the state, the elimination of economic inequality among citizens (Homoioi or "Peers"), and the rigorous training of the male population from age seven to sixty.

-This austerity was a performance-enhancing drug.
-The ban on luxury goods, the prohibition on engaging in trade or manual labor (which was left to the helots and Perioikoi), and the enforced simplicity of life meant that a Spartan's energy could be entirely focused on physical training.
+This austerity acted as a performance-enhancing framework.
+The ban on luxury goods, the prohibition on engaging in trade or manual labor (left to helots and Perioikoi), and the enforced simplicity of life meant that a Spartan could focus all his energy on physical training.
 There were no distractions of commerce or art.
 The common mess halls, the syssitia, enforced this egalitarianism.
 Every man, regardless of birth, contributed the same rations of barley, wine, cheese, and figs. This communal discipline ensured that no citizen could grow soft through wealth or neglect his physical obligations.

-The result was a population of dedicated athletes whose entire societal structure was an engine for producing physical resilience.
+The result was a population of dedicated athletes whose entire societal structure was an engine for physical resilience.
 The land was farmed for them, the crafts were made for them.
 Their only job was to remain ready for war.
+This single-minded focus allowed them to achieve levels of endurance and combat readiness that contemporaries found astonishing.

 The Agoge: The Crucible of the Warrior